BentoBoxWorld/docs/docs/gamemodes/AOneBlock/index.md

     - `/[admin_command] setchest <phase> <rarity>`: saves a chest that player is looking at into <phase> chests section with <rarity>.

-By default, BentoBox GameMode addons comes with [default sub-command set](#), however, each addon may introduce even more sub commands.
+By default, BentoBox GameMode addons comes with the default sub-command set, however, each addon may introduce even more sub commands.

 [Complete AOneBlock Command List](Commands)